oracle-livelabs/multicloud/helidon-oci-devops/os-support/os-support.md

 * An Oracle Free Tier(Trial), Paid or LiveLabs Cloud Account

-## Task 1: Modify the Helidon application for  Obejct storage integration
+## Task 1: Modify the Helidon application for Object Storage integration

 1. In **Code Editor**, click the file name **`pom.xml`** under *~/oci-mp/server/* to open it and add the **Object Storage OCI SDK** dependency inside the **dependencies** clause as shown below.
     ```bash